Federal Programs » Migrant Education

 If the answer to all of these questions is "Yes," then a qualifying move has been made and the child(ren) is (are) eligible for recruitment into the MEP.

-The Region 7 Education Center Out of School Youth (OSY) recruiting program is designed to assist migrant young men and women who dropped out of school for whatever reason to work in the farms, fields, dairies or fisheries.
+The Region 7 Education Center Out of School Youth (OSY) recruiting program is designed to assist migrant young men and women who dropped out of school for whatever reason to work in the farms, fields, dairies, or fisheries.

 This program will help these individuals obtain assistance and information about going back to school.
 If going back to school is not an option, then our staff will assist them in taking advantage of different options available to them within the community including getting enrolled in GED ESL classes.